Who are we?

 CURBS provides a range of children’s resources suitable for use in church settings, such as Sunday groups, after school and holiday activities, as well as in school-based clubs.
-It also provides issues-based training for children’s workers tailored to local needs, as well the hands-on reflective learning programme, Through their eyes.
+It the hands-on reflective learning programme, Through their eyes.

 Who makes CURBS happen?

 CURBS employs a part time Project coordinator.
 Much of the work is undertaken by the untiring support of highly committed volunteers who make up the teams that write the resources, conduct the training, and develop the thinking that drives the project.
 A Board of Trustees guides the overall development of the work.

 Who uses us?

 Our resources are used in a wide range of settings by urban and estate children’s workers from all church traditions.
 Our training is delivered in large conference settings, to groups of churches, and to small groups of four or five children’s workers in a local church setting.
 Our values and our approach to supporting urban and estate children’s work is recognised nationally as offering a unique perspective in the field of children’s ministry.

 We are supported financially through grant-making trusts, denominational bodies and through generous giving from individuals.
 We have been enabled to grow and develop to the extent we have through the prayer support of many committed prayer partners.